- Home

 If you’re not particularly interested in learning a language, but you’d still like to reap the benefits of expanding your mind while on the move, you could consider using your walking time to learn something else.

-For example, maybe you’d like to learn about stocks and trading, delve into the world of physics, or find out more about health and nutrition.
+For example, maybe you’d like to learn about stocks and trading, delve into physics, or find out more about health and nutrition.
 The benefits that walking has on memory and retention apply regardless of what you’re learning.
 Who knows, maybe it could lead to a lifelong passion or even a new career?

-Our article, How exercise can lead to better brain health, has more information about how exercise can benefit learning too.
+Our article, How exercise can lead to better brain health, has more information about how exercise can benefit learning, too.

 5. Practise photography